mookiedog/umod4-PCB/ChangeList.md

 1) __GPS Disables UART During Debug Sessions__
     1) It turns out that a NEO-8 GPS will disable its UART interface if it sees too many framing errors on its RX pin within 1 second.
 This can happen if the RX pin is held to '0' for some reason.
 This should not be a problem in a real system, but while debugging, when the system is stopped at the initial breakpoint in main(), the RX pin will be at '0' until the system boots enough to init the serial interface to its idle state of '1'.
     1) Fix: Added a 10K pullup to the UART0_TX signal that drives the GPS RX pin.

 ### V4.1 Enhancements

-1)	__RP2040: Made HC11 RESET Control Permanent__  The RP2040 should be the only thing controlling HC11 RESET.
+1)	__RP2040: Made HC11 RESET Control Permanent__

+    Under normal circumstances, the RP2040 should be the only thing controlling HC11 RESET.
+    This has the benefit that an ECU with a malfunctioning Pico W would still be rideable as long as the RP2040 was able to boot.

+    Note that the HC11 RESET signal *can* still be controlled by PicoW software, but it is expected that the PicoW would only do that under exceptional circumstances.
+    For example, if the PicoW was to use the SWD debug interface to reflash the RP2040, the PicoW would want to assert HC11 RESET before taking control of the RP2040 via the debug unit.

     1. Get rid of the solder jumper option
     1. Moved the GND test point to where the old SPARE testpoint was located

-1) __Replaced J3 & J4 with a 10-pin 0.050 SWD Header__
+1) __Deleted SWD debug access via J3 & J4__

+    J3 and J4 were 4-pin JST connectors that connected to RP2040 and PicoW debug ports.
+    A decision was made that squid pins are fine, especially in conjunction with the Raspberry Pi debugger unit.

-    1. Do not stuff squid pins or 10-pin header pins - for SW developers only!
+    1. Do not stuff squid pins during assembly - they can easily be added after the fact.
+Normal users will not need them, only SW developers.

+1) __Added a Real Footprint for EP SWD Squid Pins__

+    The original squid pin connections were just vias on the board, carefully named & placed.
+    They are now a real 1x3 pinheader.

 1)	__Changed the WS2812 package from 5050 to 2020__
     1. See WS2812C-2020